 What is a Fiduciary and Why it is Important You Work With One?

-Fiduciary financial advisors are legally and ethically required to act in their clients’ best interests (monitored by the SEC).
+Financial advisors acting in a fiduciary capacity are legally and ethically required to act in their clients’ best interests.
 They have a duty to be loyal to their clients and ensure they disclose any potential conflicts of interest that may come up.
 Any advice they give is based on the client’s financial situation and investment goals and must be in the client's best interest.

 A fiduciary advisor can’t, for example, suggest you buy a security that will pay them a commission but not benefit you.
 Their number-one priority is giving you advice that strives to help you reach your financial goals.